 Rutgers NJAES Cooperative Extension of Gloucester County was established in 1917.
-The office provides research-based information to county residents in the areas of: 4-H Youth Development, Agriculture & Resource Management, Family & Community Health Sciences, and Lawn & Garden.
+The office provides research-based information to county residents in the areas of: 4-H Youth Development, Agriculture & Natural Resources, and Family & Community Health Sciences.

 Educational programs are provided without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital or family status.